RosboneMako/MakoOD/README.md

 # THEORY OF OPERATION<br />
 OVERDRIVE
-An overdrive effect is designed to give a guitar or other instrument a little extra boost/distortion.
+An overdrive(OD) effect is designed to give a guitar or other instrument a little extra boost/distortion.
 It is used in front of an amplifer or amp simulator when a little more drive is needed.

-This overdrive operates close to a famous OD called the Nobles OD.
-The Nobles has a Low/High filter section that lets the user form a section of frequency to boost.
-Many notable ODs boost 700 Hz.
+Most ODs and distortion circuits send the guitar signal into a bandpass filter based around 700 Hz.
+This does two things:
+* Reduces the bass before gain, which tends to get muddy and woofy sounding.
+* Reduces some highs to cut down on the raspy noise that comes from distortion.

+After the signal is filtered it is run into some form of distorting section.

 This OD takes that 700 Hz concept and spreads it out over more frequencies.
+By having a both a LOW and HIGH filter, we can get very close to a typical 700 Hz bandpass and we can have more control to make it sound like something else.
+This added control can remove some of the nasally sound created by typical bandpass filters.

 In addition to a normal OD, this VST adds some extra distorting stages.
 * Enhanced Low - Pushes 450 Hz after all of ther gain stages.